tq-systems/meta-tqmx86/README.md

 Linux 5.12 is provided as a technology preview.
 It will not receive updates through this layer or *meta-intel* and should only be used for evaluation purposes.

+## Known issues

+Display driver support on the Atom x6000 (TQMxE40x) platform is still experimental.
+While no issues have been observed during regular operation, the driver crashes during shutdown, emitting a backtrace in the kernel log.